Particular/docs.particular.net/servicecontrol/transports.md

 In addition to the [connection string options of the transport](/transports/azure-service-bus/#configuring-an-endpoint) the following ServiceControl specific options are available in versions 4.4 and above:

 * `TransportType=AmqpWebSockets` - Configures the transport to use [AMQP over websockets](/transports/azure-service-bus/configuration.md#connectivity).
-* `TopicName=<topic-bundle-name>` - Specifies [topic name](/transports/azure-service-bus/configuration.md#entity-creation) to be used by the instance.
+* `TopicName=<topic-bundle-name>` - Specifies the [topic name](/transports/azure-service-bus/configuration.md#entity-creation) to be used by the instance.
 The default value is `bundle-1`.
-* `QueueLengthQueryDelayInterval=<value_in_milliseconds>` - Specifies delay between queue length refresh queries for the queue length monitoring.
+* `QueueLengthQueryDelayInterval=<value_in_milliseconds>` - Specifies the delay between queue length refresh queries for queue length monitoring.
 The default value is 500 ms.

-As of Version 4.21.8 the following options can be used to enable [Mangaged Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) authentication:
+As of version 4.21.8, the following options can be used to enable [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) authentication:

-* Setting the connection string to a [fully qualified namespace](https://docs.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebusclient.fullyqualifiednamespace) (eg. `my-namespace.servicebus.windows.net`)
+* Setting the connection string to a [fully-qualified namespace](https://docs.microsoft.com/en-us/dotnet/api/azure.messaging.servicebus.servicebusclient.fullyqualifiednamespace) (eg. `my-namespace.servicebus.windows.net`)
-  * In this mode a [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential) will be used.
+  * With this setting, a [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential) will be used.
-  * No connection string options can be used in the mode.
+  * No connection string options can be used when using a fully-qualified namespace.
 * Specifying the connection string option `Authentication=Managed Identity`
-  * The fully qualified namespace will be parsed from the `Endpoint=sb://my-namespace.servicebus.windows.net/` connection string option
+  * The fully-qualified namespace will be parsed from the `Endpoint=sb://my-namespace.servicebus.windows.net/` connection string option
-  * In this mode a [`ManagedIdentityCredential`](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.managedidentitycredential) will be used.
+  * When specifying managed identity for the connection string, a [`ManagedIdentityCredential`](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.managedidentitycredential) will be used.
-  * Set the  `ClientId=some-client-id` connectionstring option to use a specific [user assigned identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types)
+  * Set the `ClientId=some-client-id` connectionstring option to use a specific [user-assigned identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types)

 #### SQL

 In addition to the [connection string options of the transport](/transports/sql/connection-settings.md#connection-configuration) the following ServiceControl specific options are available in versions 4.4 and above:

 * `Queue Schema=<schema_name>` - Specifies custom schema for the ServiceControl input queue.
 * `SubscriptionRouting=<subscription_table_name>` - Specifies SQL subscription table name.

 #### Amazon SQS